Digital employment in Africa - what needs to be done

 The power of professional networks can not be understated.
 Young job-seekers in Africa mostly reached maturity in an age of social media.
 As a result, the importance and relevance of networks are not lost on them.
-Yet, this needs to be taken a step further: with intentionality, young professionals should embrace the ideas of offering value readily and learn by doing.
+Yet, this needs to be taken a step further: with intentionality, young professionals should embrace the idea of offering value readily and learn by doing.
 This fundamental rhythm is key to commencing careers and enables the knowledge transfer necessary to ensure the sustainability of the African digital ecosystem.
 By actively practising identified skills, one can do better than lay idle and wait for opportunity; there is a whole continent to contribute to, and tapping into the power of an experienced professional network can greatly fuel one’s growth and learning trajectory.

 There is an African proverb that goes thus, “What an elder sees sitting down, a youth cannot by standing on the top of a full-grown tree”.
 In this case, the elder needs not to be in a category defined by age, but rather by experience.
 There are different generations of technology professionals supporting the growth of the African continental economy at varying capacities.
 They have made mistakes and have had successes; rather than reinventing the wheel and burning the wick of time by doing what has been done, there are avenues for exponential growth present to those who can connect with such individuals.
 This need not be done in a superficial or entitled way - perhaps not even in a direct capacity.
 It is enough to study the ecosystem and connect to insights shared.
 Acting upon every action or piece of advice made available can be a tiring activity - in this, one ought to pick and select with prudence what is most relevant for the professional journey ahead.
-By being proactive with understanding how to learn from one’s unique job market, success is possible for the job-ready African youth.
+By being proactive in understanding how to learn from one’s unique job market, success is possible for job-ready African youth.